 About the path

-Get active and explore the best of what Waitawa Regional Park has to offer on this fantastic walking track.
+Get active and explore the best of what Waitawa Regional Park has to offer on this fantastic walking loop, the longest at the park.

 Located 50km south-east of central Auckland, Waitawa is made up of three small peninsulas and fronts onto four bays.
 The recreation park was planned and developed with outdoor activities, exercise and fun in mind.